PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 I stayed in Lahore for 2 more days.
 A Covid PCR at Chughtai Labs was 6500 PR cash with a 12-hour turnaround.
 It had to be carefully timed because of my next destination.
 My plan from the beginning was to fly to Dhaka, Bangladesh.
 It took a while to discover that Bangladesh has a 14-day quarantine.
 Phoning the embassy in Islamabad was useless but Google/flights and the government website stated it clearly.
 It was a visa on arrival.
 So this necessitated a big change of plans.
 I had hoped to go to India and the seven Northeast states but that bit the dust too.

-It was necessary to find a flight on Dec 28 that allowed me to get my Covid PCR test and then to not have it expire before arriving in Trinidad.
+It was necessary to find a flight on Dec 28 that allowed me to get my Covid PCR test and then not have it expire before arriving in Trinidad.
 After 3 hours of searching (the algorithms are kind of amazing as different combinations continued to appear), I finally found one with four flights over 44 hours arriving with about 2 hours left on my test.
 Here is the itinerary.

-Dec 28 – Lahore to Karachi on PIA 17:45 – 19:30; then two Emirates flights: Karachi to Dubai 22:30 – 23:59; 8’11” layover in Dubai (a nice airport); Dubai to Toronto Pearson 08:10 – 13:30 +1; 9’25” layover; Toronto to Port of Spain Trinidad on Caribbean 22:55 – 05:35 +2.
+Dec 28 – Lahore to Karachi on PIA 17:45 – 19:30; then two Emirates flights: Karachi to Dubai 22:30 – 23:59; 8’11” layover in Dubai (a nice airport); Dubai to Toronto Pearson 08:10 – 13:30 +1; 9’25” layover; Toronto to Port of Spain Trinidad on the Caribbean 22:55 – 05:35 +2.

 I had a self-transfer of luggage in Karachi and Toronto.
 As a result, I had to get ArriveCan to enter Canada and could be subjected to another random Covid PCR.
 I had booked my Air BnB in Port of Spain and filled out the Trinidad Travel Pass (onerous, several pages, and 5 downloads), so was all set to go.
 I had brought my sleeping pad, pillowcase, and sleep sheet to get a nice sleep in both Dubai and Toronto if possible.

-There could not be a bigger difference between Pakistan and first world countries like Dubai and Canada.
+There could not be a bigger difference between Pakistan and first-world countries like Dubai and Canada.
 I used a credit card for the first time in 3 weeks in Dubai.
 Restaurants in the airport with a selection of food and sit-down eating.

-Margalla Hills NP. includes the Margalla Hills, which form’s the foothills of the Himalayas, along with Shakarparian Park and Rawal Lake.
+Margalla Hills NP. includes the Margalla Hills, which form the foothills of the Himalayas, along with Shakarparian Park and Rawal Lake.
 Established in 1980, it is the third-largest in the world with an area of 17,386 hectares (42,960 acres).
 Tilla Charouni (1604m) is the tallest peak in the park.
 Margalla Hills is a tourist destination, with Daman-e-Koh and Pir Sohawa serving as popular hill stations, while Shakarparian Cultural Complex and Lake View Park are popular picnic spots.
 The park is rich in biodiversity, especially Sino-Himalayan fauna, most notably gray goral, barking deer, and the Leopard, 402 bird varieties, 38 mammals, and 27 species of reptiles.